tetzank/coat/README.md

 ```

 When the called function has a return value, it can be captured in a "meta-variable".
-The list of parameters and return type is infered from the function pointer.
+The list of parameters and the return type are inferred from the function pointer.

 ```C++
 // function to call, residing outside of generated code